 "All of the western nations have been caught in a lie, the lie of

 moral justification and that the west has no moral authority"

 James Baldwin believed in a world where we were all united, and free.

-”From my point of view — no label, no slogan, no party, no skin color and no religion is more important than the human being.”
+”From my point of view — no label, no slogan, no party, no skin color, and no religion is more important than the human being.”

 Martin Rosenthal first discovered and fell in love with Baldwin after reading “The Fire Next Time”.
-Inspired, Marty created a design after him, where as many would create something called "decorative art", Marty created “substantial art".
+Inspired, Marty created a design after him, whereas many would create something called "decorative art", Marty created “substantial art".
 Substantial art revolves around delivering a feeling deep within, beyond the surface, something that truly encapsulates and speaks the heart of James Baldwin.

 We here at Em & Ahr believe in the ideas and change that James Baldwin wanted to see within this world.
-In our efforts to spread the awareness and word of Baldwin, we are offering 10% off all James Baldwin designs when you share it with friends/family.
+In our efforts to spread the awareness and word of Baldwin, we are offering 10% off all James Baldwin designs when you share them with friends/family.
 In addition, another 5% will be donated to the organization of your choice in order to support the movement for social equality.
 Click here to learn more about the charity organizations and movements.